 U.S. Department of Housing and Urban Development (HUD)

-Funds received under this program are tied to the County's Five Year Consolidated Plan FY 2012 through 2016.
+Funds currently received under this program are tied to the County's Five Year Consolidated Plan FY 2017 through 2021.
 (PDF) This plan outlines a five-year strategy that proposes how the County will use these funds to create decent housing, expand economic opportunity, and ensure a suitable living environment for low- to moderate-income persons and communities.

-The Annual Action Plan FY 2015 (PDF) highlights the efforts that will be taken in FY 2015 to meet the goals of the five-year consolidated plan.
+The Annual Action Plan highlights the efforts that will be taken in each Fiscal Year to meet the goals of the five-year consolidated plan.
 These updates are completed for each fiscal year and describe the progress of initiatives and projects outlined in the Plan.
 They also explain changes in policies and direction by the County based on the past year's experience and describe additional projects that were undertaken during that year.
 A part of these Updates is a List of Proposed Activities to be Undertaken beginning July 1 of each fiscal year.
 These documents are mandated by HUD and are reviewed and approved each year.
 Evaluations by HUD are made each year for compliance of activities outlined in these plans.

 State of Maryland